Stock market today: Asian shares track Wall Street gains ahead of Fed decision on interest rates

 Investors are awaiting a decision later Wednesday by the Federal Reserve on interest rates and updates on the state of the U.S. economy.
 The overwhelming expectation is that the Fed will keep its overnight interest rate steady.
 The bigger question is how long it will keep that main rate high.

-The dollar weakened against the Japanese yen, trading at 151.27 yen.
-It jumped on Tuesday after the central bank’s decision.
+The dollar weakened against the Japanese yen, trading at 151.28 yen.
+It jumped on Tuesday after the Japanese central bank’s decision.

 European futures were higher early Wednesday.
 Inflation that has been wearing on European consumers fell sharply to 2.9% in October, its lowest in more than two years as fuel prices fell and rapid interest rate hikes from the European Central Bank took hold.
 But that encouraging news was balanced by worrisome official figures showing economic output in the 20 countries that use the euro shrank by 0.1% in the July-September quarter.